-330 Advanced Life Drawing

-Advanced problems and issues in drawing the human form.
+330 Advanced Life Drawing Advanced problems and issues in drawing the human form.
+Prerequisite: 230 or permission of the instructor.

-335 Lithography

-A studio course exploring the art, techniques, and history of drawing and printing from the stone.
+Attributes: Arts (Division I C) 335 Lithography A studio course exploring the art, techniques, and history of drawing and printing from the stone.
 Metal plate, color, and photo-lithography will also be explored.
+Prerequisite: 122 or permission of the instructor.